Learn about actual and potential costs

 Buyers should include key benchmark dates, such as the date by which software demonstrations should be booked.

 Buyers should outline the terms of the contract and their cancellation policy.

 How risky is the Data Mining Software supply chain?

 Supply chain risk for data mining software developers is low, meaning that buyers face little risk of sudden input price spikes or service interruptions.
-Labor as a share of revenue, the main input cost in software development, has been in a steady state of growth due to high competition among...
+Moreover, vendors do not depend on many critical inputs to maintain the data mining software.
+The few physical inputs required include servers and other computing hardware....
 Subscribe to learn more.